MR

 Equitable Life is one of Canada’s largest mutual companies, which offers low-cost insurance options for the term and permanent life insurance options.

-Their insurance products are designed to offer coverage for various needs, from basic family protection, and financial security, to business protection for entrepreneurs and business owners.
-Their pure-term life options offer coverage for 10, 20, 30, and age 65.
+Their insurance products are designed to offer coverage for various needs, from basic family protection and financial security to business protection for entrepreneurs and business owners.
+Their pure-term life options offer coverage for ages 10, 20, 30, and 65.

 Equitable offers single and multi-life coverage, providing family members with coverage and allowing them to save on policy fees.
 Their multiple offerings allow you to ladder your coverage to combine them into a single life plan.